-Refer to Utah State code 17-23 and Salt Lake County Ordinance 14.17.
-Any land surveyor making a boundary survey and utilizing a corner shall, within 90 days, complete, sign, and file with the Salt Lake County Surveyor, a written record.
-The Salt Lake County Surveyor’s Office form is known as the Public Land Survey Corner Filing.
-This report shall be completed for every public land survey corner and accessory to the corner which is used, unless the corner and its accessories is already a matter of record in the County.
+Any land surveyor making a boundary survey and utilizing a corner shall, within 90 days, complete, sign, and file with the Salt Lake County Surveyor, a written record to be known as a corner file for every public land survey corner and accessory to the corner which is used as control in any survey by the surveyor, unless the corner and its accessories are already a matter of record in the county.

 File a Corner Report